protegeproject/owl2lpg/README.md

 # OWL2LPG GitHub Page

-Specification of a model to convert OWL 2 EL ontologies to Labeled Property Graphs (LPGs).
+Specification of a mapping between OWL 2 EL ontologies and Labeled Property Graphs (LPGs).
+The live specification document is at https://protegeproject.github.io/owl2lpg.